What is female athlete triad? Here's what to know about the often unrecognized, underdiagnosed condition

 "It was expected if you were working really hard," she said.

-The triad includes elements of an eating disorder, Blankmeier said.
+The triad includes elements of an eating disorder, Blankemeier said.
 Her own eating disorder eventually became severe and she couldn't compete anymore.

-With the disorder now under control Blankmeier said she and Shroff are working to raise awareness because left untreated, the female athlete triad can lead to serious conditions like osteoporosis and infertility.
+With the disorder now under control Blankemeier said she and Shroff are working to raise awareness because left untreated, the female athlete triad can lead to serious conditions like osteoporosis and infertility.

 One study found only 37% of physicians had heard of the female athlete triad.